pritesh5795/pritesh5795/README.md

-- 👋 Hi, I’m @pritesh5795
+- 👋 Hi, I’m Pritesh A.
+- I have been working as a junior Analyst in IT company for last 2+ years.
+Some of core skill include python programming, pandas, numpy, seaborn, SQL, advance Excel & PowerBI.
 - 👀 I’m interested in Devloping, Data Analysis and Business Intelligence
-- 🌱 I’m currently learning Business Intelligence
-- 💞️ I’m looking to job on Data Science and Data Analysis
 - 📫 How to reach me email- pritesh.ab04@gmail.com
 -                     linkedln - https://www.linkedin.com/in/pritesh-badgujar-91a898165/
 -